Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2016.

 How can a pattern of disintegrated and mono-functional urban zones be transformed into a dynamic and sustainable urban environment?

-Guest critic at a master course and co-organizer of a study trip to Shanghai at Faculty of Engineering, Lund University, Sweden.
+Critique at the master course Sustainable Urban Dynamics and planning with Prof. Gunilla Kronwall of study trip to Shanghai at Faculty of Engineering, Lund University, Sweden, 2009 and 2008.

 The workshop will develop design tools and research concepts able to confront and engage the phenomenon of rapid urban growth in the context of Shanghai, which is already radically challenging architectural design, urban theory, and professional practice.